phinze/writeheavy.com/_posts/2011-10-23-reintroducing-tmux-to-the-osx-clipboard.markdown

 ### What's broken

-If you've ever used `tmux` -- the delightful little GNU screen replacement -- on OSX, you may have run into an annoying litlle problem.
+If you've ever used `tmux` -- the delightful little GNU screen replacement -- on OSX, you may have run into an annoying little problem.
 The handy `pbcopy` and `pbpaste` commands that normally give access to the OSX clipboard mysteriously stop working from within tmux.